derrickmomanyi/FlatDango-Code-Challenge/README.md

 By clicking the Buy Ticket button the number of available tickets left will decrement and if there are no tickets left; the number of tickets are zero; the button text changes to "Sold OUt"

-We fetch our data from this local server  'http://localhost:3000/films/' , by running this command 'jsn-server --watch db.json' the details in the api are displayed in the browser window, in JSON Object format, in form of the following details:
+We fetch our data from this local server  'http://localhost:3000/films/' , by running this command 'json-server --watch db.json' the details in the api are displayed in the browser window, in JSON Object format, in form of the following details:
 ..
 Title of the movie
 ..
 Description of the movie
 ..
 Runtime of the movie